acsor/BiKaya/README.md

 # BiKaya
-BiKaya is a reduced operating system running on two distinct computer architectures, micro-ARM and micro-MIPS2.
+BiKaya is an operating system running on two emulated, micro computer architectures, uARM and uMIPS2.
 Designed for educational purposes, this project was commissioned as part of the Operating Systems course from the University of Bologna, 2019-2020 a.y.

 ## Installation
 BiKaya features several executable targets, each one described in its own section.
-In general the CMake build-system is utilized.

 ### Building phase 0 targets
 In order to build the cross-compiled executables, do the following